rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-ssdt/README.md

 **Software prerequisites:**

 1. SQL Server 2016 SP1 (or higher) or an Azure SQL Database.
 Also works with SQL Server 2016 RTM, for Evaluation, Developer, and Enterprise edition.
-2. Visual Studio 2015 (or higher) with SQL Server Data Tools.
+2. Visual Studio 2015 Update (or higher) with SQL Server Data Tools (SSDT).
+We recommend you update to the latest available of SSDT from the Visual Studio Extensions and Updates feed.

 <a name=run-this-sample></a>